-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.

 These factors may materially adversely affect the willingness or ability of third parties to conduct our clinical trials and may subject us to unexpected cost increases that are beyond our control.
 Nevertheless, we are responsible for ensuring that each of our clinical trials is conducted in accordance with the applicable protocol, legal, regulatory and scientific requirements and standards, and our reliance on CROs or the NIH does not relieve us of our regulatory responsibilities.
-We and our CROs and the NIH are required to comply with regulations and guidelines, including current cGCPs for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials.
+We and our CROs and the NIH are required to comply with regulations and guidelines, including current CGCPs for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials.
 These regulations are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any products in clinical development.
 The FDA enforces cGCP regulations through periodic inspections of clinical trial sponsors, principal investigators and trial sites.
-If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with cCPs.
-In addition, our clinical trials must be conducted with product candidates produced under cGMPs regulations and will require a large number of test patients.
-Our failure or the failure of our CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.
+If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA will determine that any of our clinical trials comply with cGCPs.
+In addition, our clinical trials before approving our marketing applications.
+We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with cGCPs.
+In addition, our clinical trials may require us to perform addition, our clinical trials may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.